 Libraries of Timbuktu

-The inhabitants of Timbuktu have remained book collectors to this day, and many of the old families in the town are proud owners of large collections.
+The inhabitants of Timbuktu have remained book lovers to this day.
+Many of the old families in the town are proud owners of large collections.
 It has been estimated that Timbuktu has some 700,000 books.
-However, since the manuscripts are fragile and often in quite bad condition, the owners have been encouraged to deposit them in libraries where they can be better preserved but also digitalized and put on the Internet.
+However, since the manuscripts are fragile and often in a bad condition, the owners have been encouraged to deposit them in libraries where they can be better preserved but also digitalized and put on the Internet.

 In April 2012, Timbuktu was captured by Tuareg rebels in collaboration with Al-Qaeda forces and declared the town a part of the independent country of Azawad.
 [Read more: “Independence for Azawad“] They outlawed music, football, and destroyed a number of shrines dedicated to Sufi saints.
 They also began destroying ancient books.
-On January 25, 2013, the rebels entered one of Timbuktu’s libraries, swept manuscripts off the shelves and carried them into the courtyard of the building where they poured gasoline on them and set them alight.
-The vast majority of the books, however, had by them already been saved thanks to the heroic efforts of a few librarians who smuggled hundreds of thousands of books out of the town.
+On January 25, 2013, the rebels entered one of Timbuktu’s libraries, swept manuscripts off the shelves, poured gasoline on them and set them alight.
+By then, however, the vast majority of the books had already been saved thanks to the heroic efforts of a few librarians who had smuggled hundreds of thousands of books out of the town.

-The preservation project is now proceeding apace, funded by South Africa and various international foundations.
-However, many families are understandably reluctant to part with their books and so far only a fraction of the texts have been digitalized.
-It is only when this work is completed that we can properly begin to understand the intellectual world of medieval West Africa.
+The preservation and digitalization project is now proceeding apace, funded by South Africa and various international foundations.
+However, many families are understandably reluctant to part with their treasures.
+So far only a fraction of the texts have been put on the internet.
+It is only when the digitalization is completed that we can properly begin to understand the intellectual world of medieval West Africa.

 In Our Time, “The Empire of Mali”

 History of Philosophy without Any Gaps: “From here to Timbuktu”